Suggestions on How to Declutter and 10 questions to ask yourself when decluttering to help you determine what stays and what goes.

-This question is particularly useful in the kitchen, when looking at multiple copies of an item (mugs, glasses, travel mugs, bowls, baking dishes, etc…).
+This question is particularly useful in the kitchen when looking at multiple copies of items (mugs, glasses, travel mugs, bowls, baking dishes, etc…).

-When I pulled out all of the travel mugs we had in our home, I realized we had 17!
+When I pulled out all of our travel mugs in our home, I realized we had 17!
 For a family of 4!
-So, if we each had 4 hands we would still have 1 extra.
+So, if we each had 4 hands, we would still have 1 extra.
 I figured we needed 6 for our family, so we sent the other 11 to find good homes through the Habitat ReStore.

 It needs to go somewhere, right?

 I struggle with this.
 I hate to part with mementos that belonged to my parents and grandparents.
 But, if I don’t have a place for it in my home and it will just end up in a box in the attic, getting damaged by the heat and humidity, then why am I keeping it?

 Other than seasonal items, suitcases and travel items, and an assortment of boxes, I am really trying not to store things in my attic/basement.
 Often, if something goes in my attic, it means I have failed at making the hard decluttering decision.